August 21, 2017

 At the conclusion of the Evidence Review and Hearing, Title IX Office prepares a Summary Administrative Review (SAR).
 The SAR is a report that presents and analyzes the information collected and makes findings of fact and policy violation.

-In preparing the report, the investigator will review all evidence and determine what information is relevant and material to the incident; information that is irrelevant, more prejudicial than probative, or immaterial to the analysis is omitted from the document.
+In preparing the report, the investigator will review all evidence and determine what information is relevant and material to the incident.
 The investigator will make findings of fact.

 In consultation with the Title IX Coordinator and using a preponderance standard, the investigator will determine whether a Respondent violated this policy based on those findings of fact.